Christchurch, Dorset: History

 The Fisher Aviation Company began to provide flights from fields at the eastern end of Somerford Road in 1930, and by 1933 the company had flown over 19,000 passengers.
 In 1934, they obtained permission to establish an aerodrome on the site which became known as Christchurch Airfield.
 During the Second World War an Airspeed factory was built on the airfield, and began manufacturing aircraft for the RAF; the USAAF Ninth Air Force established a base there in 1944.
-A second aerodrome opened at Hurn in 1944 which became Bournemouth Airport.
+A second aerodrome opened at Hurn in 1944 and later became Bournemouth Airport.
 In 1940, with the German 6th Army at Cherbourg, Christchurch was fortified against an expected invasion: the construction of pillboxes, gun emplacements and tank traps in and around the town, made Christchurch an "anti-tank island".
 Between 1941 and 1942 Donald Bailey developed the Bailey bridge at the Military Engineering Experimental Establishment at Christchurch Barracks.

 Much development with a large increase in housing occurred from the mid-18th century.
 In 1873, 300 acre of common land north of the town known as Portfield was enclosed and built upon and the town's population rapidly expanded.
 During the 20th century further development has seen the population grown from a little over 11,000 to more than 45,000.
 In the 1950s a large housing estate was built to the east of the town centre and in 1958 a bypass was constructed which redirected traffic using the town's high street as the main thoroughfare to and from London and Southampton.
-In 1974 the town was transferred from the county of Hampshire to Dorset following local government reorganisation and was granted borough status by a Royal Charter.
+In 1974 the town was transferred from the county of Hampshire to Dorset following local government reorganisation.